Law - Political Science - Administration

 Know-how and skills

-Operational capacity to practice in an international context, to evolve in a career and/or to change the context of professional practice, project management, context analysis, inter and trans-disciplinary approach.
+Operational capacity to work in an international context, to develop a career and/or change professional context, project management, context analysis, interdisciplinary and transdisciplinary approach.

 Read more